Primordial Black Holes Evaporating before Big Bang Nucleosynthesis: Influence on the BBN ingredients via hadronic interactions

-To quantitatively assess the effect of the meson-driven processes, we need to handle the hadronization of the primary radiation from PBH properly.
+To quantitatively assess the impact of the hadrons, we need to handle the hadronization of Hawking radiation properly.
 Although this is implemented in the package \texttt{BlackHawk}~\cite{Arbey:2019mbc,Arbey:2021mbl}, we shall bring a minor issue to the reader's attention. \texttt{BlackHawk} (v2.3) applies the hadronization tables generated by \texttt{C++} code that invokes \texttt{PYTHIA} (v8)~\cite{Sjostrand:2019zhc,Bierlich:2022pfr}.
 The \texttt{C++} code contains ``\texttt{const double Emax\_init = 100000.;}'', restricting the maximum parton energy in hard processes to $10^{5}$ GeV.
 Hence {\tt BlackHawk} by default should not be used to compute very energetic meson fluxes above this energy scale.
 In practice, we find that PBHs with $m_{{\rm BH},i}\gtrsim10^{9}$ g are not significantly affected by this limitation.
 One could modify {\tt BlackHawk} to extend it to higher energies manually.
 However, since {\tt PYTHIA} is a Monte-Carlo event generator, the running time increases drastically at energies higher than that.

-In this work, we obtain the meson fluxes by running {\tt BlackHawk} (solid lines in Fig.~\ref{fig:meson}) combined with analytical estimates (dashed lines in Fig.~\ref{fig:meson}).
+In this work, we obtain the meson fluxes by running {\tt BlackHawk} (solid lines in Fig.~\ref{fig:hadron}) combined with analytical estimates (dashed lines in Fig.~\ref{fig:hadron}).
 More specifically, the emissivity of a secondary species such as mesons can be estimated by~\cite{MacGibbon:1990zk,MacGibbon:1991tj}

 where $i$ and $j$ denote the primary and secondary particle species, $N_{\text{BH}\to i}$ and $N_{i\to j}$ represent the number of $i$ emitted by a PBH and the number of $j$ generated by an $i$ particle, respectively.
-Since mesons produced by PBHs in the early Universe lose energy rapidly in the dense $\gamma$-$e^{\pm}$ plasma\footnote{During the epoch from neutrino decoupling to BBN, all particles with energies much higher than $T$ can lose energy efficiently via elastic scattering or Cherenkov radiation and reach kinetic equilibrium rapidly, except for neutrinos.
+Since hadrons produced by PBHs in the early Universe lose energy rapidly in the dense $\gamma$-$e^{\pm}$ plasma\footnote{During the epoch from neutrino decoupling to BBN, all particles with energies much higher than $T$ can lose energy efficiently via elastic scattering or Cherenkov radiation and reach kinetic equilibrium rapidly, except for neutrinos.
 Neutrinos emitted by PBHs in the early Universe may contribute to the high-energy and ultra-high-energy neutrino fluxes observed today by neutrino telescopes~\cite{Wu:2024uxa}.}, we are mainly concerned with the total numbers of the emitted mesons instead of their energy distributions.
 Hence we integrate out $E_{j}$ in Eq.~\eqref{eq:-33} and focus on

 The Hawking radiation rate, $\frac{d^{2}N_{\text{BH}\to i}}{dtdE_{i}}$, is calculated as follows~\cite{Page:1976df}: